Part of the series 149 Weeks: Why the Miami Hurricanes Were the NFL’s Best Team of the 2000s

 Portis kept his illness to himself.
 He got ready, headed to the stadium, and began warming up.

 It must be hell playing running back in the NFL.
 It’s the running back’s job to run directly at some of the largest people on earth, somehow get through or around them, and then outrun some of the fastest people on earth.
 And when they’re not doing that, they’re running into and blocking those same very large people.
+The position places impossible demands on those who play it.

-He’d barely eat before the game, nearly vomit during it, and sit alone in the tunnel as the game ended, physically and metaphorically too sick to watch the Chiefs attempt to tie the game in its waning seconds.2
+Today, Portis faced those impossible demands with a body weakened by the flu.
+He’d barely eat before the game, nearly vomit during it, and sit alone in the tunnel as the game ended, physically and metaphorically too sick to watch the Chiefs attempt to tie the game in its waning seconds.

-He’d also commence one of the most stunning collective achievements in American football history.
+Or that he’d commence one of the most stunning collective achievements in American football history.
+Although nobody would notice for years.

 It’s often said that the Miami Hurricanes are college football’s greatest program.